What to Pack for a Self-Catering Caravan Holiday

 Self-catering Caravan Entertainment

-Static caravans have many modern essentials, including televisions and occasionally Bluetooth speaker systems.
+Static caravans often feature modern essentials, including televisions and, occasionally, Bluetooth speaker systems.
 There are many things to keep you entertained, including:

 - Camping games